In 2010 The Diversity Project returned to Bali, Indonesia, hosted by the newly opened Indonesian Biodiversity Research Center at Universitas Udayana.

 Comments on The Diversity Project: “The Diversity Project was definitely a pivotal experience in my undergraduate years.
 I gained so much academically, culturally, and linguistically from participating in the program.
 It helped me further reevaluate what I want to study.
 I am very grateful that I learned genetic techniques from this program; I learned valuable skills that I would like to apply in the future.
 I am also very grateful that the program allowed me to practice my Bahasa, meet interesting people, and experience the wonderful culture and beauty of Bali.
 It was a truly amazing experience, which I highly recommend to any undergrad with any interest in biodiversity.”

 Where is he now?
 Following the Diversity Project, Kadeem returned to Cornell for the first semester of his junior year and studied abroad in Spring 2011 on Bioko Island, Equatorial Guinea, which included doing a research project investigating the correlation between land snail diversity and abundance and altitude.
 During the ensuing summer, he worked as a field technician for a graduate student’s project which seeks to estimate the population size of black bears in the Southern Tier of New York State using noninvasive genetic sampling.
 He is now back at Cornell for his senior year where he is completing an honors thesis on his ongoing research on forest floor invertebrates.
-In Fall 2012, he began his Ph.D. in Organismal and Evolutionary Biology at Harvard University, he started a postdoctoral fellowship at Penn State University.
+After earning his Ph.D. in Organismal and Evolutionary Biology at Harvard University, he started a postdoctoral fellowship at Penn State University.

 University: Florida State University (B.S.)

 Project Title: Population genetics of groupers in Western Papua